Paribesh101/Project_4485/README.md

+# Project Overview

+This repository contains two main components:

+1. **Redact Protected Health Information (PHI)** – A Python script that redacts sensitive data from text files.
+2. **React Frontend** – A web application bootstrapped with Create React App.

+---

-# Redact Protected Health Information (PHI)
+# 1. Redact Protected Health Information (PHI)

 ## Description

 This script redacts PHI from an input text file.
-It replaces sensitive data such as names, addresses, phone numbers, emails, dates of birth, and SSN with predefined tags.
+It replaces sensitive data such as names, addresses, phone numbers, emails, dates of birth, and SSNs with predefined tags.

 ## Requirements